Scripture Reference: Judges 4-5

 - Send thank you notes to women who have helped the church in some way.

 - Make sure there is some visual aid in your room which lists the books of the Old Testament.
 This could be a poster.
 Or write the name of each book on large cards and blue-tac all of the cards to the wall in the correct order.
 This visual should last all term.

 - Make a shoebox diorama.
 If you are teaching over a number of weeks then you could make a diorama each week to form a collection that reviews the stories.
 You can have one box for each character and let the class work together or you could even have each child work on his or her own box(s).
 Ideas for a Deborah Box might be palm tree or leaves, battle figures, judge’s gavel, weapons, tent, container of milk.

-- Songs: Books of the Old Testament and B-I-B-L-E
+- Use the learning activity Draw Out an Idea to talk about the characters in this story.
+Songs: Books of the Old Testament and B-I-B-L-E

 - Check the Teaching Ideas page on this website for ideas that are adaptable to any lesson.